Brogge History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Brogge reached England in the great wave of migration following the Norman Conquest of 1066.
 The Brogge family lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]
+Alternatively, the name could have been from the Saxon Broc, meaning a badger.
+"Broch, in Gaelic or Irish, Cornish-British and Welsh, all have the same meaning."

 Early Origins of the Brogge family